RaidcoreGG/api-cdi/AddonHost/API/README.md

 Besides **Provider & UpdateLink** all fields are required.
 Load() will be called to initialise your addon.
 Unload() when the game shuts down, or the addon is updated or unloaded, if your addon shouldn't unload at runtime set EAddonFlags::DisableHotloading or leave `Unload() = 0;`.

+It is recommended to keep an Unload function for when the game shut downs however.

 > **About addon signatures**:
 If your addon is hosted on Raidcore, this should be the unique ID of your addon.